vkoskiv/c-ray/README.md

 - Python3 (Optional, it's used for some utility scripts)
 - Standard C99/GNU99 with some standard libraries

-All other libraries are included as source
+All other dependencies are included as source

 ## Installation